How To Prepare For Your Tattoo Consultation

 - Black and grey or colored?

-- Positioning on the body
+- Placement on the body

 It’s fine to be uncertain about the little details, such as shading or specific colors.
 Having said that, going in with no idea of what type of tattoo you want is bad etiquette.
 Your artist is there to support you in creating your ultimate tattoo, not to tell you what to get.